 The tip is just that, to always pack the items you need, your essentials, at the top of your pack.
 Now, many folks would read that and say, ‘huh, of course, that’s stating the obvious!’
 But not everyone is an experienced hiker.

 I recall when I first started out on the hills, there were times when I was struggling through items in my pack in a torrential downpour trying to get to my rain jacket or rain pants.
 Add to that near gale force winds I did have a bit of a problem on my hands.
-It's not like I could just take stuff out and leave it to the side while I hoked around my pack looking for what I needed.
+It’s not like I could just take stuff out and leave it to the side while I hoked around in my pack looking for what I needed.
 It would have been blown away or soaked in a second!

 It wasn’t lost on me that some of the more experienced hikers seemed to have themselves covered up and protected in record time and they were standing with a look of ‘will you please hurry up!’ on their faces while myself and other newbies fumbled about with rain jackets and pants flapping away in the wind lol 🙂